-Ensure that other than fees and interest charges, there shouldn't be any other unmarked items in the credit card statement.
+Pro tip: Ensure that other than fees and interest charges, there shouldn't be any other unmarked items in the credit card statement.

 For employees, reconciling corporate credit card expenses means entering data without making an error.
 Even a single missing number or double entry can put the employee's reimbursement on hold.
 Also, routinely submitting expense reports to get back their own money can affect employee happiness.

 Your accounting team has to sieve through all the transactions and reconcile one-to-one and one-to-many transactions.
 This can prove to be a costly and cumbersome expense for your company and employees.

-Financial departments spent up to 59% of their resources on managing transaction-intensive processes.
-Of this, 95% of the effort goes into transactions that are already matching rather than with entry-related problems.
+According to a survey by Ernst & Young, financial departments spent up to 59% of their resources on managing transaction-intensive processes.
+Of this, 95% of the effort goes into already matching transactions rather than ones with entry-related problems.

-Whenever an employee uses the company's credit card for personal expenses or overspends, there is no way of getting notified unless checked manually.
+Whenever an employee uses the company's credit card for personal expenses or overspends, there is no a way of getting notified unless checked manually.
 Additionally, a loose policy framework coupled with weak enforcement of T&E policies can misinform employees and cause unauthorized purchases.
-This also increases the chances of fraud and claims to multiple duplicate expenses.
+This also increases the chances of fraud and claims of multiple duplicate expenses.

 Opting for an automated solution over a manual system can help your business overcome these challenges:

-Additionally, an expense management software helps:
+Additionally, an expense management software helps in the following ways:

 In the case of a policy violation, an automated expense management software will: